rbogle/backstage-on-aws/README.md

 - TAG_STACK_AUTHOR --> (Optional) defaults to foo.bar@example.com
 - BACKSTAGE_DIR --> (Optional) defaults to ./backstage

+## Create a Route53 publichostedzone
+The cdk stack assumes a pre-existing domain name and hosted zone in route53.

+You can change this to generate one on the fly if the domain is registered with AWS already, however its just as easy to setup a new hosted zone via the console. see: [Route53 docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)

 ## Initialize CDK project
 This project is set up like a standard Python CDK project.
 The initialization